haskus/haskus-manual/source/system/intro/approach.rst

 Our approach should be both durable and evolutive.
 Durable because we only use mature technology: Linux and GHC developments both started in early 1990s and are still very active.
-The only new layer in the stack is the ``haskus-system`` framework.
+The only new layer in the stack is ``haskus-system`` framework.
 All of these are open-source free software, ensuring long-term access to the sources.